graelo/openfan-rs/docs/TUTORIAL.md

 # Apply a profile
 openfanctl profile apply "50% PWM"

-# Add a new PWM profile (10 values for OpenFAN v1.0)
+# Add a new PWM profile (10 values for OpenFAN Standard)
 openfanctl profile add "Silent" pwm 30,30,30,30,30,30,30,30,30,30

 # Add an RPM profile